slu-openGIS/compstatr/README.md

 ## What’s New?

+### Latest GitHub

+The current GitHub version contains a bug fix, not available on CRAN yet, that addresses a failure where the categorize and filter functions don’t to work properly if the `var` column is not integer.

+### Latest CRAN Release

 Version v0.2.0 is here\!
 This updated release of `compstatr` introduces three new functions that enable users to access data directly from SLMPD’s website without having to download individual data files